So you want to start a blog, right?

 Now, you have validated the profitability and success of your blogging niche, but further you need to ask a few more questions from yourself to validate that your chosen blogging niche is profitable and more importantly, the perfect blogging niche for you.

 Ask these Questions to Validate if Your Blogging Niche is Profitable

 Even if you do everything right, there are few scenarios when things don’t go your way.
-You need to ask these critical questions from yourself to determine whether or not it’s the perfect blogging niche for you.
+You need to ask these critical questions yourself to determine whether it’s the perfect blogging niche for you.

 7.1 Are You Passionate Enough to Keep Writing Even if You Don’t Get Paid for a few Months?